unraid/docs/docs/unraid-os/manual/troubleshooting.md

 - delete current docker image and set a more reasonable size (e.g.
   20G)
 - Start docker service
-- Use Apps-\>Previous apps to re-install your containers (with all their settings intact).
+- Use Apps → Previous apps to re-install your containers (with all their settings intact).
 - Go to docker tab and click the Container size button